 |Rated:||From 16 years|

-The movie has its good and effective moments.
-Once you've fought your way through the somewhat tough beginning, which plays a bit too much with the common found footage elements, the first few minutes inside the pyramid actually bring something of tension.
-The claustrophobic atmosphere and some skilfully placed moments of horror console the audience over the rather wooden play of the actors and the many clichés.
-If Levasseur had focused primarily on classic horrors, the archaeologist's horror could have worked well.
-A hopeless situation, narrow, oppressive corridors and of course deadly traps offer enough potential for this.
+Though the film does have its good and effective moments.
+Once you've fought your way through the somewhat plodding beginning, which plays a bit too much with the usual found footage elements, the first few minutes inside the pyramid actually create something like suspense.
+The claustrophobic atmosphere and some skillfully placed moments of terror comfort over the rather wooden acting of the actors and the many clichés.
+Now, if Levasseur had primarily focused on classic horror here, the archaeologist horror could have definitely worked.
+A hopeless situation, narrow, oppressive corridors and, of course, deadly traps offer enough potential for this.

-However, unfortunately in the last third less convincing CGI effects are increasingly used, which remove any existing horror from the story.
-At the finale Levasseur not only loses sight of the atmosphere, but also of the already thin story.
-Although it's a bit more solid here, there aren't likely to be any real genre fans who really feel something like exciting suspense here.
-What started quite neatly now only seems boring and sometimes unintentionally funny.
+But unfortunately, in the last third, unconvincing CGI effects are increasingly used, which deprive the story of any existing creepiness.
+By the finale, Levasseur then not only loses sight of the atmosphere, but also completely loses sight of the already thin story.
+Although things get a bit heftier here, there probably won't be any true genre fans who really feel anything like thrilling suspense here.
+What started off quite neatly now just seems dull and occasionally unintentionally funny.

 An article by Frankfurt-Tipp